joelparkerhenderson/coordinated-disclosure/README.md

 Ensure contact capabilties.

-  * For example this is good: THe producer publishes a security contact email address (conventionally "security@example.com") and ideally a secure email encryption key.
+  * Good: THe producer publishes a security contact email address (conventionally "security@example.com") and ideally a secure email encryption key.

-  * For example this is good: The producer publishes a security contact web page (conventionally "https://www.example.com/security") and ideally makes the page easy to discover such as via the website's footer, sitemap, and search.
+  * Good: The producer publishes a security contact web page (conventionally "https://www.example.com/security") and ideally makes the page easy to discover such as via the website's footer, sitemap, and search.

-  * For example this is bad: The producer doesn't provide an email addres or a web page, or doesn't make them easy to discover.
+  * Bad: The producer doesn't provide an email addres or a web page, or doesn't make them easy to discover.

 Ensure staff capabilities.

-  * For example this is good: The producer trains support staff what to do if they receive a security inquiry, such as how to respond with contact information, or how to forward the inquiry to the right internal team.
+  * Good: The producer trains support staff what to do if they receive a security inquiry, such as how to respond with contact information, or how to forward the inquiry to the right internal team.

-  * For example this is good: The producer periodically verifies the staff capabilities are working.
+  * Good: The producer periodically verifies the staff capabilities are working.

-  * For example this is bad: The producer doesn't train or doesn't verify.
+  * Bad: The producer doesn't train or doesn't verify.

 Respond to the discoverer within the timeline.